FullCycleConceptaria/rainalert-react/README.md

 # RainAlert-React by <a href="https://github.com/NiteChill">NiteChill</a>, <a href="https://github.com/FullCycle">FullCycle</a> and <a href="https://github.com/Bluegnarl">Bluegnarl</a>

 RainAlert is a website using an API showing real-time weather in France.
-This WebApp was developed with ReactJS.
+This web application was developed with ReactJS.

-The API we used for this WebApp : <a href="https://api.meteo-concept.com/">Meteo-concept</a>
+The API we used for this web application : <a href="https://api.meteo-concept.com/">Meteo-concept</a>

 ## How to run this project